 The guys take down a massive double-pen barn in Indiana; Mark visits a lodge built from a different barn they dismantled in nearby St. Meinrad.

-In Abingon, Va., the guys take down a farmhouse that Mark bought sight unseen; they strip away each layer and salvage the incredible hand-hewn timbers underneath.
+In Abingon, Va., the guys take down a farmhouse that Mark bought sight unseen; they strip away each layer and salvage the hand-hewn timbers underneath.

 The guys travel to Missouri to take down and rebuild a historic 170-year-old cabin, converting it into a guest house.

-In Lewisburg, W. Va.,Mark and the guys raise a massive timber frame as the new shelter for the city's farmer's market.
+In Lewisburg, Mark and the guys raise a massive timber frame as the new shelter for the city's farmer's market.

 Mark and the guys head to Johnny Jett's hometown in Kentucky to build a log chapel; they reclaim a stained glass window from a deteriorating 100-year-old church, then they build the chapel and install the window.

-In Jane Lew, W. Va., Mark and the guys salvage the wood from a 120-year old cattle barn that is slated for demolition; the site is so wet they have to build their own road just to get to the barn.
+In Jane Lew, W. Va., Mark and the guys salvage the wood from a 120-year-old cattle barn that is slated for demolition; the site is so wet they have to build their own road just to get to the barn.

 In West Virginia, Mark and the guys salvage rare 170-year-old logs from a perfectly preserved log home; the pressure is on to keep these logs pristine as they take them down.

-Mark and the guys volunteer to help a Boy Scout troop build a new lodge out of their old lodge while teaching them about the pioneer life.
+Mark and the guys volunteer to help a boy scout troop build a new lodge out of their old lodge while teaching them about the pioneer life.

 In New England, Mark and the guys dismantle a 200-year-old barn; the barn is so big it takes extra hands to get the barn wood down and a crane to lift out the valuable beams.